 In the town of Warwick itself you’ll be able to explore some inspiring historic sites, from the medieval Collegiate Church of St Mary to the magnificent Warwick Castle.
 Dating all the way back to 1068, Warwick Castle has been a part of British history for nearly a thousand years.
 It’s been besieged, captured, and repelled enemy attackers on many occasions, so it’s seen its fair share of action!
 Today this strikingly kept castle makes for a great day out, staging exhilarating medieval events like falconry and jousting, and some cool immersive experiences like the castle dungeon.
 This 15th century Collegiate Church of St Mary’s is the centrepiece of the historic town of Warwick and considered to be one of the supreme examples of English Gothic architecture in Britain.
 Parts of the church date back even further back, to the 12th century.
 Explore this beautiful testimony to the skills of the medieval craftsmen who built it

-Shrewsbury is full of finds to be discovered during your visit – a blockbuster in a Tudor cinema, a sell-out Folk Festival and the world’s oldest Flower Show.
+One of the best day trips from Leicester is Shrewsbury.
+Shrewsbury is full of exciting things waiting to be discovered during your visit – a blockbuster in a Tudor cinema, a sell-out Folk Festival and the world’s oldest Flower Show.
 By boat or by foot, the River Severn is a must see, as is the café culture, the churches and the castle that dominate Shrewsbury’s well-known skyline.